Sustainable Population Policy in the UK

 Integrate population strategy with other policies to address environmental impact

 The UK's domestic and international environmental impact is determined by a range of factors, not limited to population.
 The goals of a Sustainable Population Policy can't be achieved unless measures to address and minimise other drivers, such as consumption patterns, energy and transport policies are put in place.

 On the basis of these assessments, set achievable, specific targets for ending population growth and stabilising population at a sustainable level

 Targets are an essential component of policy.
 Progress in meeting targets is an essential measure for evaluating success and revising or developing policy as appropriate.

-Develop an integrated policy framework to meet these targets, including through reduction of birth rate and reduction of net migration to a sustainable level
+Develop an integrated policy framework to meet these targets, balancing birth rates and migration to achieve a sustainable population level

 Assessing the effectiveness of policy options requires in depth evaluation of their consequences and collateral effects.
 Those include impacts on demographic factors such as the number of older people and on the skills and size of the working age population.
 Decisions about what specific policies should be adopted must be made in the context of that evaluation.